platosedu/eslint-config/README.md

 ```

 #### 2.2.
 If you use VSCode, add the file `.vscode/settings.json`
-This settings is needed automatize code formatting when a file is saved
+This settings is needed to automatize code formatting when a file is saved
 ```json
 {
   "editor.formatOnSave": false,